markgordon22/Travel-Tips-Ireland/README.md

 Responsiveness Testing

 I tested the responsiveness of the website with the use of devices in the chrome developer tools.
-They included the following outlined below and checked if it was successfully responsive
+They included the following outlined below.

 * Moto G4 - Successful
 * Iphone 4 - Successful